isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         cout << subtract(us, s + 2) << '\n';  // 4294967294
     }

-Here, we have been very explicit about what's happening, but if you had seen `us - (s + 2)` or `s += 2; ...; us - s`, would you reliably have suspected that the result would print as `4294967294`?
+Here we have been very explicit about what's happening, but if you had seen `us - (s + 2)` or `s += 2; ...; us - s`, would you reliably have suspected that the result would print as `4294967294`?

 ##### Exception